-Then I turn my knitting upside down and do the same with the sts on the other side of the waste yarn.
-This time there will appear to be a half stitch at each end of the line of waste yarn.
-Just choose one of those half stitches and leave the other one alone.
+Then turn your knitting upside down and do the same with the sts on the other side of the waste yarn.
 You should have the same number of stitches on each needle.

 2. Once all the stitches are securely on the needles start at one end and begin unpicking the waste yarn.
 You could also clip the waste yarn (be careful not to clip your knitting!) and pick out the pieces or unravel from both ends.
 Whatever works the best for you.

 3. Once the waste yarn is removed you’ll have a nice big hole in your knitting with the stitches safely on two needles.
 At this point it’s a good idea to take another close look at the stitches on the needles to make sure you haven’t missed one.